AmritAmar/academic-kickstart/content/authors/admin/_index.md

 user_groups:
 - Researchers
 - Visitors
----

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
+#Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. [link to Google!](http://google.com)

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+#Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
 Proin eget egestas augue.
 Praesent ut sem nec arcu pellentesque aliquet.
 Duis dapibus diam vel metus tempus vulputate.

+#Hi!
+I'm a senior at Cornell University majoring in computer science.
+My interests encompass topics from cloud computing to algorithms to functional programming and more.
+Outside of programming, I also enjoy learning Japanese.

+#I am a first year PhD student in Computer Science at Cornell University.
+My research interests are in artificial intelligence, constraint reasoning, and computational sustainability, and I am currently being advised by Prof. Carla Gomes and Prof. Bart Selman.
+I graduated from Illinois Wesleyan University in December 2017 with a B.S. in Computer Science, where I was fortunate to be advised by Prof. Mark Liffiton.
+---
+I am currently a student at Cornell University majoring in computer science.
+My interests are in artificial intelligence, computational neuroscience, evolutionary algorithms, and more.
+I will be starting my Masters in Engineering in October 2019.